Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Control plane* →  Manages: backup policies, job configurations, user permissions and multi-tenancy, SLA definitions, reporting and analytics, API-driven automation.à
 - *Data plane* → responsible for: VM snapshot creation, data extraction and compression, transport - *Security & compliance layer* → encryption in transit and at rest.
 Tenant isolation at storage and management layers.
 Compliance with data protection standards (GDPR, ISO, etc.).
 - *Observability & alerting layer* → real-time monitoring of backup/restore jobs.
 Alerts on job failures, capacity issues, and SLA violations.
 Audit logs for operations and access tracking.

-The service is offered for single TB sizing.

 The service offers the following advantages: